Building a Business Case for Intelligent Automation SystemsJul 15, 2018 Download "RPA Strategy Guide"

 Intelligent automation systems combine RPA, Machine Learning and AI giving them the ability to; sense and synthesise vast amounts of information; automate entire business processes or workflows; make decisions; learn and; adapt on their own.
 This type of automation can be categorised into three main area’s as shown in the diagram below.
-Intelligent Automation technologies range from those that can mimic human actions (via their ability to automate rule based repetitive tasks that a white collar worker would do), to those that think like a human (enabling intelligent action like voice and image recognition, decision making and self-learning).
+Intelligent Automation technologies range from those that can mimic human actions (via their ability to automate rule-based repetitive tasks that a white collar worker would do) to those that think like a human (enabling intelligent action like voice and image recognition, decision making and self-learning).

 Rules: The first category of automation technologies are those platforms that are able to take domain knowledge and characterise them into rules so that computers can study the implication of those rules.
-This can be script based automation of routine task in one applications (i.e. accounting platforms) or those running across multiple applications that mimic human actions (i.e. Robotic Process Automation).
+This can be script based automation of routine task in one application (i.e. accounting platforms) or those running across multiple applications that mimic human actions (i.e. Robotic Process Automation).

-Learn: The second category include those automation technologies that have the ability to perceive the outside world through sensors (incl. cameras) to then learn from the data set collected using machine learning techniques.
+Learn: The second category includes those automation technologies that have the ability to perceive the outside world through sensors (incl. cameras) to then learn from the data set collected using machine learning techniques.
 These technologies are very good at recognising patterns in data, allowing them to accurately filter information and make predictions (e.g. marketing system that presents offers to customers based on their profile and market basket analysis or a credit card processing system that identifies and blocks fraudulent transactions).

-Reason: The third category of automation are those systems that are able to build underlying explanatory models allowing them to characterise real world phenomena and mimic "cognitive" functions that humans associate with other human minds.
+Reason: The third category of automation are those systems that are able to build underlying explanatory models allowing them to characterise real-world phenomena and mimic "cognitive" functions that humans associate with other human minds.
 These systems have the ability to make decisions – following similar logic that a human would follow, process human conversation and update its knowledge through self-learning (i.e. Artificial Intelligence).

 As the benefits of intelligent automation adoption continue to grow, greater numbers of organizations are beginning their own deployments.
 A recent case study from our RPA partner Help Systems discussed how a bank in the US successfully implemented RPA to manage customer record validation, employee onboarding and payroll task resulting in a 3800% return on investment within 5 months.

 As Intelligent automation is still subject to much speculation, businesses need a well-designed plan to help them achieve the cost and operational efficiencies that these technologies are promising.
-RPA is an entry level technology in the intelligent automation spectrum that is coming of age and becoming a mainstream investment focus across many industries.
+RPA is an entry-level technology in the intelligent automation spectrum that is coming of age and becoming a mainstream investment focus across many industries.